 Mixing Winter Tires

 It is best to avoid tire mixing, if at all possible.
 It is important to avoid mixing winter tires with any other tire type, including summer and all-season tires.
 For the best winter performance, you should install winter tires on all four wheels.
 Learn more about winter tires.

 Mixing Run-Flat Tires

 While run-flat tires can provide peace of mind, it is very important that run-flat tires are not mixed with non-run-flat tires.
 Mixing these tires can cause instability in the overall ride and performance.
 Run-flat tires are constructed and designed through a different process than a non-run-flat tire.

 When replacing tires on your All-Wheel-Drive (AWD) vehicle, it is highly recommended that you replace all four at once, even if one or more still have tread life left.
 If the differences in tread depth between the remaining tires and the new tires are too great, serious mechanical damage could occur.
 You can safely replace less than four tires if the remaining tires are within a safe distance of the new tire’s tread depth.
 We recommend that you consult your owner’s manual or contact your vehicle dealer to determine if your tires are within the recommended specifications.

 It is vital that all four tires be the same size as your original equipment tires, even when installing winter tires, unless specified by the vehicle manufacturer.
 It is also very important not to mix tread pattern types, such as all-season and all-terrain.
-If you have any questions, please contact us or visit your local Discount Tire store.

 If you need to replace your tires as soon as possible, we can provide payment arrangements through our credit card — offered in partnership with Synchrony Financial.